 It’s likely you can already rattle off player names, memorable games, trades, gossip, and quite a lot of trash talk against your rivals.
 Monetize that by creating a sports blog!
 Turn all that discussion, watching, and participation in a nice, little money-maker.

-We encourage you to look through our sports programs directory.
+We encourage you to look through our sports affiliate programs directory.
 Pair up with merch, equipment, and training sites to fill the gaps.

 You know when people say, “I wish I could get paid to watch sports”?
 Well… this is your chance.